Causal Inference in Observational Studies: Unconfoundedness#

 From CATE to ATE#

 In most cases, what we’re really interested in is the ATE.
 How do we get from the CATE to the ATE?
-As we’ve done so many times before, we can use the law of iterated expectation (tower property):
+We can use the law of iterated expectation (tower property):

 In other words,